 \section{Introduction}

 Symmetry is a fundamental aspect of molecular and material systems~\citep{zhang2023artificial}, making it a crucial consideration in developing machine learning interatomic potentials (MLIPs).
 Equivariant graph neural networks have emerged as dominant frameworks in this domain.
 Usually, equivariant models incorporate directional features and spherical harmonics to maintain equivariance under rotation symmetry~\citep{gasteiger2019directional, satorras2021n, schutt2021equivariant}.
-Among these, tensor product (TP) operations play a central role in fusing equivariant features, providing a powerful mechanism for building expressive models that adhere to $\rm{SO}(3)$-equivariance~\citep{thomas2018tensor, liao2022equiformer, batatia2022mace}.
+Among these, tensor product (TP) operations play a central role in fusing equivariant features, providing a powerful mechanism for building expressive models that adhere to $\rm{SO}(3)$-equivariance~\citep{anderson2019cormorant, thomas2018tensor, liao2022equiformer, batatia2022mace,batzner20223}.

 However, the computational cost of tensor product operations grows rapidly with the maximum angular degree $L$, reaching $\mathcal{O}(L^6)$ in conventional implementations.
-Recent efforts to mitigate this cost have focused on accelerating the TP operation or applying frame averaging (FA) to enforce equivariance~\citep{duval2023faenet, dym2024equivariant, lin2024equivariance}.
+Recent efforts to mitigate this cost have focused on accelerating the TP operation or applying frame averaging (FA) to enforce equivariance~\citep{duval2023faenet, dym2024equivariant, lin2024equivariance,tahmasebigeneralization}.
 While frame averaging is architecture-agnostic, it suffers from discontinuity issues~\citep{dym2024equivariant}.
-On the other hand, TP acceleration techniques, such as SO(2)-based convolutions and fast spherical Fourier transformations, reduce complexity but still involve substantial parameter costs and computational overhead.
-Thus, there remains a gap in developing a method that simultaneously reduces computational complexity and parameter count while maintaining high accuracy and equivariance.
+On the other hand, TP acceleration techniques, such as SO(2)-based convolutions~\citep{passaro2023reducing, liao2024equiformerv} and fast spherical Fourier transformations~\citep{luoenabling}, reduce complexity but are no longer the standard CG tensor product with the same expressivity.
+Thus, there remains a gap in developing a method that simultaneously reduces computational complexity and parameter count while maintaining similar accuracy and equivariance of CG tensor product.